 The Graduate Student Internships for Career Exploration Program (GSICE) is a program at UCSF that allows graduate students to do internships outside of academic research.
 The goal of GSICE is to provide UCSF basic and biomedical science graduate students with hands-on experience in appropriate career environments in order to help them make informed decisions about which of the many career paths to pursue post graduation.
 The Graduate Student Internships for Career Exploration program consists of two main components: the GSICE training component and the GSICE internship.

-The GSICE training component consists of eight workshops.
+The GSICE class consists of eight workshops.
 These workshops are built to prepare students for the internship interview process, orient students for their future internships and give students career development skills that will also be useful for their eventual job searches post graduation.
 It is mandatory that GSICE program students attend each workshop.